Facts about Axis Powers WW2

 - 1945-1947: The Allies conduct a series of war crimes trials, including the Nuremberg Trials, which prosecute Axis leaders for war crimes and crimes against humanity.

 - April 28, 1952: The Allies officially dissolve the Axis Powers.

 Expanding the Axis Powers

-In July 1940 after the German victory over France it was also decided that Germany would attack the Soviet Union as well.
-For such a colossal operation Germany needed raw materials, transit rights and more allies.
-To secure all of these Germany started pressuring other European states into joining the Axis powers, Germany offered support to Slovakia, Romania and other countries to persuade them to join the Axis.
+In July 1940, after the German victory over France, it was also decided that Germany would attack the Soviet Union.
+For such a colossal operation, Germany needed raw materials, transit rights, and more allies.
+To secure all these, Germany started pressuring other European states into joining the Axis powers; Germany offered support to Slovakia, Romania, and other countries to persuade them to join the Axis.

-Bulgaria wanted to avoid going to war with the Soviet Union and Yugoslavia so they resisted German pressure.
+Bulgaria wanted to avoid war with the Soviet Union and Yugoslavia, so they resisted German pressure.
 They finally joined the Axis when Germany offered them Greek territory in Thrace.
 Yugoslavia reluctantly joined the Axis when the Germans agreed to let them stay neutral and not use their territory for troop transit.
-After two days a coup came about in Yugoslavia so Germany decided to invade the country, afterwards it was turned into the so-called Independent State of Croatia and it joined the Axis on June 15, 1941.
+After two days, a coup came about in Yugoslavia, so Germany decided to invade the country.
+Afterward, it became the so-called Independent State of Croatia, joining the Axis on June 15, 1941.

 Axis Powers Co-Belligerents

 The other Axis countries, while they were not official signatories of the Tripartite Pact, were essential to both Germany and Japan during World War II.